mohyaz11/OptimumSetupBook/manuscript/RetentionPolicies.md

 # Retention Policies

-When we review a customer's Octopus Deploy configuration, the first thing we ask to see is the retention policies.
+When we review a customer's Octopus Deploy configuration, the first thing we ask to see is their retention policies.
 Setting appropriate retention policies is an easy win, and they are usually not changed from the default during a trial and not revisited after setting up a production configuration.

 Without setting retention policies, Octopus will keep all releases created and packages uploaded indefinitely.
-If you have small packages or don't release frequently, you may never notice any adverse effects, but as your usage grows, you might run into disk space or performance issues as you server turns into a hoarder.
+If you have small packages or don't release frequently, you may never notice any adverse effects, but as your usage grows, you might run into disk space or performance issues as you server becomes a hoarder.

 We haven't covered what packages and releases are yet, but it's okay to set these values now and revisit them when you have a better understanding of what they are.